jdsantelicesl/carpoolNative/Instructions.md

 # Features to add
 - [x] Confetti animation on post
-- [ ] Make rides for multiple days
+- [ ] Make rides for multiple days (make day param an array and allow multiple button select)
 - [ ] Suggest ride to user if it matches for at least 1 day
 - [ ] Auto delete ride after user joins a similar one
+- [ ] Auto delete rides after 2 weeks of inactivity

 ## Get started